Indonesia’s coffee shifts: The rise of Indonesia’s modern mobile cafés

 Cimigo Vietnam market research has collected the Vietnam PMI – manufacturing purchasing managers index since 2013.
 S&P Global compiles the Vietnam PMI S&P Global from responses to monthly questionnaires sent to purchasing managers in a panel of around 400 manufacturers.

-Meanwhile, inflationary pressures strengthened.
-The S&P Global Vietnam Manufacturing Purchasing Managers’ Index™ (PMI®) was unchanged at 50.4 in September, signalling a further slight strengthening in the health of the sector.
-Operating conditions have now improved in three consecutive months.
+The S&P Global Vietnam Manufacturing Purchasing Managers’ Index™ (PMI®) posted 53.8 in November, down slightly from 54.5 in October but still signalling a solid monthly improvement in business conditions in the manufacturing sector.
+Operating conditions have now strengthened in five consecutive months.

 The S&P Global Vietnam Manufacturing PMI® is compiled by S&P Global from responses to monthly questionnaires sent to purchasing managers in a panel of around 400 manufacturers.
 The panel is stratified by detailed sector and company workforce size, based on contributions to GDP.